 Tobacco odors are very distinctive and sometimes very difficult to tolerate, especially in a car where you will spend lots of time driving.
 The lingering smell of tobacco may be a sign that some of the harmful chemicals are still present, which you should try to remove as soon as you can.
 If you’re thinking about purchasing a used car or are trying to freshen up your own, then you’ll want to know how to get rid of tobacco odors in the car and get it smelling back to normal.
-In this article, Part 1 tells you how to get rid of odors yourself, and Part 2 suggests having the car cleaned by a professional.

-Part 1 of 2: How to get rid of tobacco odors yourself
+How to get rid of tobacco odors yourself

 Step 1: Identify the sources of the odor.
 Very often, the smell of tobacco is lingering in a few common trouble spots, and once you take of these, you can make a big difference.